vfarcic/devops24/manuscript/08-jenkins-cd.md

 Don't worry if some of the repositories are not reachable.
 You might see messages stating that Helm was `unable to get an update` from `local` or `chartmuseum` repositories.
 Local Helm configuration probably has those (and maybe other) references from previous exercises.

 The last lines of the output are important.
 We can see that Helm saved two Charts (`chartmuseum` and `jenkins`).
-Those are the Charts we specified in `requirements.yaml`.
+Those are the Charts we specified as dependencies in `requirements.yaml`.

-We can confirm that by listing the files in the `charts` directory.
+We can confirm that the dependencies were indeed downloaded by listing the files in the `charts` directory.

 ```bash
 ls -1 helm/charts